Sarah Fecht

 About Me

-I'm a science writer living in New York City with my husband, two adorable toddlers, and three cats.
-Although I mostly write about environmental science these days, I'm always on the lookout for quirky and surprising stories of any kind.
+I'm a science writer living in New York City with my family and a small herd of cats.
+I mostly write about environmental science these days, but my past beats have included health, space exploration, food science, and more.

-Currently I edit State of the Planet, a news site about the research coming out of the Climate School at Columbia University.
+Currently I work at Cary Institute of Ecosystem Studies.
+Previously I edited State of the Planet, the news site of the Climate School at Columbia University.
 Before that, I spent three years as a writer and editor at Popular Science.
 My articles have also appeared in The New York Times, Scientific American, New Scientist, Popular Mechanics, National Geographic, and in other publications.
+I have a master's degree in journalism and a bachelor's in biology.

 Select Clips

-(Scroll over the pictures or click for more info.)
+(Hover over the pictures or click for the full story.)

 Recent Highlights